alexshtf/alexshtf.github.io/_posts/2024-06-03-PolynomialBasesRegProps.md

 Throughout this series, beginning [here]({% post_url 2024-01-21-Bernstein %}), we demonstrated various properties and applications of polynomial regression on different datasets.
 We used the Bernstein basis to demonstrate the importance of chosing a "good" polynomial basis, and that other well-known bases may be unfit for machine learning tasks.
 In this post, that concludes the series, we will try to understand _why_ this happens by studying various regularization properties of the bases we encountered, including the standard power basis, the Chebyshev basis, the Legendre basis, and the Bernstein basis.

 In this post we will not prove theorems, but rather demonstrate using an example.
 Therefore, there will be plenty of code and plots.
 And along the way we'll learn some interesting tricks with linear regression and polynomials.
+All the code from this post is available in this [notebook](https://github.com/alexshtf/alexshtf.github.io/blob/master/assets/polynomial_basis_stat_props.ipynb).
 So let's get started!

 # The bias-variance tradeoff